António Félix da Costa

-António Maria de Mello Breyner Félix da Costa (born 31 August 1991) is a Portuguese professional racing driver who currently competes in Formula E for the Jaguar TCS Racing Team.
-He is the 2019–20 Formula E Drivers' Champion.
+António Maria de Mello Breyner Félix da Costa (born 31 August 1991) is a Portuguese racing driver who competes in Formula E for Jaguar and in the FIA World Endurance Championship for Alpine.
+Félix da Costa won the 2019–20 Formula E Championship with Techeetah, and has won 14 ePrix across 12 seasons.
+In endurance racing, Félix da Costa won the FIA Endurance Trophy for LMP2 Drivers in with Jota.

-He won the Macau Grand Prix invitational Formula Three race in 2012 and 2016, as well as the Formula Renault 2.0 Northern European Cup in 2009.

 After progressing through various levels of the junior formulae motorsport ladder, Félix da Costa's breakthrough year came during the 2012 season.
 Having started the season driving for the Carlin team in the GP3 Series, Félix da Costa was selected to join the Red Bull Junior Team, replacing Formula Renault 3.5 Series driver Lewis Williamson, who had failed to score a point in the first three meetings of the season.
 Félix da Costa assumed Williamson's drive with the Arden Caterham team, where he ultimately won four of the final five races to be held in the campaign en route to fourth position in the final championship standings, just 23 points behind eventual champion Robin Frijns.
-Félix da Costa moved to the Arden Caterham team full-time for the 2013 season.
+Félix da Costa moved to the Arden Caterham team full-time for the 2013 season and placed third.

-Both Félix da Costa and Frijns received tests with the Red Bull Racing Formula One team for the Young Drivers' test in Abu Dhabi – Félix da Costa's second such appearance at the tests, after driving for Force India in – with Félix da Costa setting the pace on the second day.
+Both Félix da Costa and Frijns received tests with the Red Bull Racing Formula One team for the 2012 Young Drivers' test in Abu Dhabi – Félix da Costa's second such appearance at the tests, after driving for Force India in – with Félix da Costa setting the pace on the second day.
 He completed the season with the first Portuguese victory in the Macau Grand Prix in 58 years, leading every racing lap of the meeting en route to victory.
+Félix da Costa won the Macau invitational Formula Three race in 2012 and 2016.